mandiangue/vue-js-todo-list/README.md

 # My todolist
+Todo list in vue js , transition animation and localstorage to persist data.
 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup